 You can choose to receive your WFFTC either as a weekly or fortnightly payment or as a lump sum at the end of the year.

-The average refund we claimed on behalf of our clients during May 2105 was $479.83.
-The average of all refunds we have claimed during the past 7 years is $462.93 How much will your refund be?
+The average refund we claimed on behalf of our clients during the past 11 years is over $400.
+In May 2020, the average refund was $559.15 How much will your refund be?

 Whilst we cannot be certain whether you will be eligible for a refund, one thing is for certain.
 If we can't get you a tax refund, then nobody can!
 We also guarantee that we will not file any income tax return that results in a tax bill without first notifying you of your obligations.